Industry 4.0 – idea and possibilities

 The individualized production of Industry 4.0 creates products that are tailored to the individual wishes of customers.
 This is also the view of the German Federal Ministry for Economic Affairs and Energy.
 This requires means of production that are able to change their settings quickly.
 In addition, these require an infrastructure that enables automated and decentralized control of production orders.

-Connection of man and machine
+Networking of man and machine

 Industry 4.0 leads to Big Data